Pele Yoetz

-Thus, the Musar that it presents is not limited to abstract ethical precepts and esoteric concepts;

-rather it encompasses all aspects and phases of day-to-day Jewish living: the ritual as well as the ethical, the mundane as well as the sublime.
+The Musar that it presents is not limited to abstract ethical precepts and esoteric concepts; rather it encompasses all aspects and phases of day-to-day Jewish living: the ritual as well as the ethical, the mundane as well as the sublime.
 It also offers advice on human interrelationships such as between parent and child, husband and wife, employer and employee.